Fredericton High School

-Fredericton High School is a high school in the city of Fredericton in New Brunswick, Canada.
+Fredericton High School is a public secondary school located in the city of Fredericton, New Brunswick, Canada that serves students under grades 9-12.
+The current principal is Peter Batt.
+With a student enrollment of 2,136 during the 2022-2023 school year, Fredericton High School is the largest grade school in the province.

 History

 When the city of Fredericton was initially laid out in 1758, city planners set aside a plot of land in the downtown region that was intended to become a school.
 That school was incorporated in 1790 as the College of New Brunswick and was intended to be a boarding school, patterned after the boys' public schools in England.
-In 1829 when King's College opened in Fredericton, the school was renamed to the Collegiate Grammar School, and was supported by the College.
+In 1829 when King's College opened in Fredericton, the school was renamed to the Collegiate Grammar School, and was supported by the college.
 In 1871, the Free School Act was enacted, and the school again changed its name, this time to the Collegiate High School.
 At this time it became a preparatory school for King's College, which by then had become the University of New Brunswick.